peavy-log/web/README.md

 This should be used sparingly, and only for data that is relevant for all logs and events, and which is not available or inferrable elsewhere.

 Versions are automatically managed, so need not be added.
-The same goes for environment info.
+The same goes for environment and global app info.

 ```typescript
 // Set metadata